-This site is part of my literature/digital humanities Ph.D. dissertation.
-I'm interested in several related things:
+This site was part of my literature/digital humanities Ph.D. dissertation.
+I was interested in several related things:

 - How we can design humanities sites (like this digital edition) to be better at involving the public in our work?